-Welcome to the University of Texas Skywatchers Report for Monday July 28th through Sunday August 3rd.
+Welcome to the University of Texas Skywatchers Report for Monday August 18th through Sunday the 24th.

 Thank you for calling the University of Texas Skywatchers Report.